EmergentOrder/onnx-scala/README.md

 }
 ```

-C) Currently a single partial backend implementation of ONNX, accessible from the JVM, is available.
-More backends may be added in due time.
+C) Currently. at the operator level, a single partial backend implementation of ONNX, accessible from the JVM, is available.

 This backend is based on [nGraph](https://github.com/NervanaSystems/ngraph), via nGraph JavaCPP Preset.